christangedylan-hash/isolation-forest-fraud-detection/README.md

 ## Evaluation Metrics

-Because fraud represents only a small fraction of the observations, standard accuracy is misleading.
+Because fraud represents only a small fraction of the observations, standard accuracy can be misleading.

 The project therefore uses several imbalance-aware metrics: